olleepalmer/olleepalmer.github.io/strategy-session.md

 ---
 layout: default-no-book
-title: "FREE strategy session"
+title: "Schedule a consultation"
-hero-header: "Strategy session"
+hero-header: "Schedule a consultation"
-hero-subhead: "Book a FREE, no obligation 30 minute call to discuss how I can help you radically increase your sales, leads and profits"
+hero-subhead: "Book a FREE, no obligation 30 minute call to discuss how I can help you increase your conversion rate."
 hero-p: ""
 permalink: "/services/strategy-session"
 ---